 The Canada Housing Benefit is part of the National Housing Strategy and receives funding from the Canadian government, provinces, and territories.
 For example:

-- The Canada-Nova Scotia Targeted Housing Benefit (CNSTHB) assists residents of Nova Scotia, Canadian citizens, or Landed Immigrants who spend more than half of their gross household income on rent.
+- The Canada-Nova Scotia Targeted Housing Benefit (CNSTHB) assists residents of Nova Scotia, Canadian citizens, or Landed Immigrants who pay more than 40 per cent of their pre-tax (gross) household income on the average market rent in their area (not the rent that they pay).
 Renters receive a monthly supplement based on their household size, income, and average market rent.
 The supplement continues as long as you remain eligible and complete an annual renewal application.

 - The Canada-New Brunswick Housing Benefit helps New Brunswickers with their rental costs so participants can attempt to increase their earned income.
 Funding is limited and available on a first-come, first-served basis, with applications opening each April.
 The province has numerous other financial supports available as well, including the Rent Bank Grant, which helps renters experiencing a temporary and unplanned financial crisis with their expenses directly linked to staying housed.